Which place is cheaper, Seattle or Asheville?

 Eating is part of the travel experience when you visit Seattle.
 The city has many diverse dining options that make it a popular foodie destination.
 The seafood is world-class with many restaurants offering fresh caught salmon and oysters.
 There are also many great Asian restaurants with Pho, sushi, and dim sum all being popular around town.
 Seattle is also famous as the birthplace of Starbucks coffee, and both chain and independent coffee shops are common.
 Finally, make sure you check out the donuts at Pike's Place Market.

 Asheville is becoming an appealing option for foodies.
 Downtown Asheville is filled with local restaurants that serve everything from brunch to late night snacks.
 There are many vegan and vegetarian options as well as a number of international restaurants.
 Popular local dishes include North Carolina barbeque and country ham biscuits.

 Party-goers will find similar levels of energy in Asheville and Seattle.

 Asheville is a popular destination for visitors looking to party into the night.
 The city has a fun and eclectic nightlife scene that centers around the city's breweries and live music venues.

-There's a variety of activities in the evening in Seattle.
+Many people head to Seattle for the nightlife scene.
 The city is known for its breweries and eclectic nightlife scene.
+There is a thriving theater scene as well as many bars and trendy restaurants.
 The best neighborhoods for nightlife include Capitol Hill, Belltown, and Downtown.

 Live music enthusiatsts will find something to enjoy in either Asheville or Seattle.